BogdanBozic/tx-interview/README.md

 1. As mentioned above, worker node group communicates through public internet with the cluster.
 Can be solved with a VPC Endpoint.
 2. The "jump server".
 It is meant to serve only as a simulation of the GitOps approach.
 So:
 * We should never SSH from any CI into anywhere but use webhooks instead.
+* Could have changed the port from 22 to something else.
+Not really a security feature, but I guess it would prevent at least some attempts to ssh through 22.
 * Using webhooks would require a service that would be listening for them and acting accordingly, so that's missing as well.
 * Tools like ArgoCD could have been used for maintaining the apps.
 * An additional Github repo for the infrastructure containing app versions with Helm charts could have been used to further automate and make the platform more resilient.